Three Little Pigs: 5 W's Reading Comprehension

 Independent working time(15 minutes)

 - Pass out a copy of the Three Little Pigs Story Map to each student.

 - Explain to the class that they will be answering the 5 W's about the story that you just read.
 For each box, they should draw a picture illustrating the who, what, where, when, and why of The Three Little Pigs.

-- Tell students to share the questions they had about the story in partnerships when they are done with their drawings.
+- When they complete their drawings, tell students to share the questions they had about the story in pairs.

 - As students work on their story maps, walk around the classroom and look at their worksheets to assess their understanding of the 5 W's.